NullixAT/framelix-docker/README.md

 1. Shutdown the service with `docker-compose down`
 2. Attention: Delete everything in `app` and delete everything in `db`
 3. Copy the `backup.zip` into `app/backup.zip`
-4. Start the container with `docker-compose up`
+4. Start the container with `docker-compose up -d`
-5. (Optional) Maybe you've moved from another installation, db or whatever to this docker container, you probably need to modify `modules/{module}}/config-editable.php` db and other settings to your needs to make it fully functional
+5. (Optional) Maybe you've moved from another installation, db or whatever to this docker container, you probably need to modify `modules/xxx/config-editable.php` db and other settings to your needs to make it fully functional

 ### Example Nginx Config